-I've always wanted a dedicated 'chocolate-scented' garden.
-Since I'm in a fairly temperate zone of California, it's certainly possible.
-I've always used cocoa bean hulls as mulch, and there's nothing that smells more like chocolate than this mulch, but if you have dogs, you'll want to skip the mulch which is dangerous to dogs.
+I have a dedicated 'chocolate-scented' garden.
+Since I'm in a fairly temperate zone of California, it's possible to include many varieties.
+I used to use cocoa bean hulls as mulch, and there's nothing that smells more like chocolate than this mulch, but if you have dogs, you'll want to skip the mulch since it can be dangerous to dogs if they eat it.

-But as for real chocolate smelling plants, I've been given Cosmos atrosanguineus.
+But as for real chocolate smelling plants, I love Cosmos atrosanguineus.
 This is a lovely maroon cosmos that actually has a heavy chocolate scent.
 Originally from Mexico, this plant reblooms in the San Francisco Bay Area Mediterranean climate.

 I have Chocolate mint, a very hardy perennial, well it's mint, after all.
 Warning: it will take over the garden.
 Plant in containers or monitor its spread.
 It doesn't taste like chocolate, but definitely smells like it.

-What could be more delightful than a chocolate garden?
-Be sure and check that these plants will grow and flourish in your zone.
-Be sure and check before planting.
+Other Plants for the Chocolate Garden: Be sure and check that these plants will grow and flourish in your zone before planting.

 Chocolate Flower (Berlandiera lyrata) Looks like a daisy with yellow petals and a dark chocolate center.
 The aroma from the flower can be detected as far as 30 feet away.
 This is a night-bloomer, so the garden will smell like cocoa in the morning.